 Discover is a one year (September-July) residential opportunity to experience full-time Christian ministry for young people (aged 18-29).
-Applications for 2019-20 are now open - please contact Revd Neil Patterson at firstname.lastname@example.org for more information on how to apply
+All places for 2019-20 are now taken, but Revd Neil Patterson at firstname.lastname@example.org is happy to hear from those interested for future years.
+Information about similar schemes elsewhere in the Church of England can be found here

 The 2018-19 cohort with Bishop Richard: Seamus, Shauna, Jonathan & William